 Chuck’s enthusiasm and talent as a musician and teacher is infectious.
 His students can’t help but be motivated to excel.
 Since he began teaching the students at St. George’s we have been blessed with a new breed of sensitive, talented and confident saxophonists.
 I would recommend him as a teacher to anyone interested in learning any single reed instrument.

 Marc Crompton, Director of Bands, St. George’s School

 Chuck Currie is an extraordinarily gifted and sensitive teacher, one who nurtures not merely the musical talents of his students, but their character development as well.
-Indeed, Chuck has distinguished himself from all other music instructors our family has encountered over the course of more than a decade of work in piano, violin, flute, voice, and saxophone.
+Indeed, Chuck has distinguished himself from all other music instructors our family has encountered over the course of more than a decade of work.
 For Chuck, integrity and hard work come first, and he communicates this in gentle yet demanding ways.
-Chuck, whose musicianship is legendary, has been an inspiring teacher; for nearly four years, he has always hit the right notes with our sixteen-year-old son — which has been no mean feat.
-Chuck has helped him grow by teaching him how to listen, to play, and to appreciate the importance of self-discipline.
+Chuck, whose musicianship is legendary, has been an inspiring teacher; for nearly four years, Chuck has helped our son grow by teaching him how to listen, to play, and to appreciate the importance of self-discipline.
 In doing all of this, music has become what it should be: loving and fun.
 It is not an understatement to affirm that Chuck Currie is Vancouver’s premier music teacher.

 Prof. Paul Krause